phonkriminal/Hackintosh-Dell-G7-Monterey/README.md

 INSTALLATION:

 Format your install media as HFS+ and copy this EFI folder in the EFI partition.
 I used Opencore 0.9.1 with last kexts version at now.
-I hope this will be usefull.
+I hope this will be useful.

 Thanks Andrea and Nico.

+NOTE:
+To install Audio Patch open terminal and write chmod +x <scriptfile.sh> and double click.